 If your air fryer does start to smoke, do not continue cooking.
 Remove the food and finish cooking it on the stovetop or in your regular oven.

 - Black Pepper.
-For a twist, try adding a sprinkle lof black pepper to your bacon.
+For a twist, try adding a sprinkle of black pepper to your bacon.

-- Place on a paper towel lined plate.
+- Remove and Repeat.
 Repeat steps with remaining batches.
 DIG IN!

 How to Use Air Fryer Bacon

 - Salads.
 Enjoy your bacon on this Broccoli Cauliflower Salad or BLT Chopped Salad.

 - Sandwiches.
 Use leftover bacon to make this scrumptious BLT Grilled Cheese or Chicken Caesar Wrap.